testcomputer/cisco-notes/Common-Ports.md

 443 [TCP] Hypertext Transfer Protocol Secure (HTTPS)

+S1# delete vlan.dat (hit ‘enter’ to accept defaults) [Note: Only do this on a switch]

 Some applications may use both TCP and UDP.
 For example, DNS uses UDP when clients send requests to a DNS server.
 However, communication between two DNS servers always uses TCP.

 netstat protocol